12 Week Dumbbell Workout Plan (PDF) Using Special 10 Exercises Proven Best

 Stride forward with the opposite leg and repeat the process.
 Keep the torso upright throughout and track the front knee in the same direction as the front toes.

-Asking why do I look fatter after working out?
-Remember that training large muscles in the legs with exercises like lunges can lead to temporary inflammation and a slightly ‘fuller’ look.
+It’s important to remember that training large muscles in the legs with exercises like lunges can lead to temporary inflammation and a slightly ‘fuller’ look, which might explain the appearance a bit fatter after working out.

 This should go away after a day or two.